The 2nd of May is Truffles Day.

-The reference is to the truffles that are like mushrooms, rather than the chocolate ones.
+It celebrates the kind of truffles that are like mushrooms, rather than the candy chocolate truffles.

-If real truffles are out of your budget, or just never grace your grocery store shelves, you may wish to at least treat yourself to a chocolate one as a nod to the day.
+If real truffles are out of your budget, or just never grace your grocery store shelves, you could also buy a bottle of truffle-flavoured oil.

-Or, if chocolate truffles aren’t your thing, you can at least celebrate the day by learning all about truffles here on CooksInfo.com.
+You could also celebrate the day by learning all about truffles here on CooksInfo.